My Simple Skincare Routine

 Over-exfoliating your skin can do more harm than good, leading to irritation, redness, and even a damaged skin barrier.

 On YouTube, many people claimed they were using acids and tretinoin daily.
-This may well be, but I do not think that that is normal.
+This may well be, but I do not think that is for everyone.

 If you notice that your skin is red, burning, or itching, stop immediately.
 And then try again once your skin recovers.

 For instance, I am unable to use glycolic acid.
 Every time I tried using it, I ended up with painful pimples.
 So I gave up.
-Tretinoin is enough for me.
+Tretinoin is enough for me and I sometimes use Azeleic Acid.

 Enjoy your skincare routine